 The Homemade Paintings

-Throughout the project I saved money by going the DIY route and using accessories that I already owned.
+The entire room was done for under $500.
+To keep the room design at a price level I could afford, I saved money by going all DIY and using accessories that I already owned.
 I did purchase a few things.
-I found the bedding, lamp, and a couple of accessories at Target.
+The bedding, lamp, and a couple of accessories came from Target.
 I also found a few accessories and the fun pillows on the bed at Marshall’s.

-I also want to thank Linda from Calling IT Home for hosting this challenge.
-I had a blast and will be back in the fall with bigger and better creative ideas.
-I am already brainstorming and plan on being prepared next time!
+I want to thank Linda from Calling IT Home for hosting this challenge.
+The one room challenge is a blast and will be back in the fall with bigger and better creative ideas.
+I’m already brainstorming and plan on being prepared next time!